simbarras/celeritas-docs/meetings/celeritas_meetings/meetingMinutes.md

 **Meeting time changed to every Wednesday, 2 pm, Eastern Time.**
 - Kevin and Sunanda are more than welcome to join regularly, but may be present once every 2 weeks.

+# Wed Apr 8, 2020

+- Discussion about Geant4 gdml input, and possible routes to parse the data, since VecGeom does not handles the materials and specified energy cuts.
+- CERN Geant4 R&D meeting:
+  - 2 talks will be presented:
+    - Monte Carlo neutron transport in the ECP Coupled Monte Carlo Neutronics and Fluid Flow Simulation of Small Modular Reactor (ExaSMR) project
+    - Celeritas: An accelerated charged-particle detector simulation application for LHC experiments
+  - Slides for the first talk are already on Slack (# general) for appraisal.
+  - Slides for the second talk will be available soon.